 Information for Staff

-Apprenticeship funding has opened up a new route to developing College staff, whatever stage they are at in their careers.
-Apprenticeship programmes are available across a range of occupations and at a variety of levels, right through to Masters, allowing Imperial staff to gain new skills and qualifications on the job.
+Interested in gaining new skills?
+Want to work towards a nationally recognised qualification to support your career development?
+Then an apprenticeship could be the answer!
+Apprenticeship funding has opened up a new route to developing staff at the College, whatever stage you are at in your career.
+Apprenticeship programmes are available across a range of occupations and at a variety of levels, right through to Masters, allowing staff to gain new skills and qualifications on the job.

 Frequently Asked Questions for Staff

 Apprenticeships are traditionally associated with sectors like construction and engineering, but there are now hundreds of different apprenticeships across a wide range of professions.
 More than 700 programmes are available, from accountancy to project management to senior leadership, with more being developed all the time.
 The Institute for Apprenticeships website lists the programmes currently available.
 Please contact the Apprenticeships Manager to find out whether an apprenticeship is available in an area relevant to you.

 An apprentice must spend at least 20% of their working hours on off-the-job training.
 Off-the-job training is defined by the Education and Skills Funding Agency as learning which is undertaken outside of the normal day-to-day working environment and leads towards the achievement of the apprenticeship.
 It can include: